ehildt/acap/README.md

-# Dynamic Service Content Distributer (DSCD)
+# Dynamic Service Content Aggregator (DSCA)

-A simple and convenient way to dynamically provide content to your services ;)
+A simple and convenient way to dynamically distribute and provide content to your services ;)

-The **Dynamic Service Content Distributer** `DSCD` is a system designed to distribute service-related content in a dynamic, adaptable, and automated manner.
+The **Dynamic Service Content Distributer** `DSCA` is a system designed to distribute service-related content in a dynamic, adaptable, and automated manner.
 It responds to changing needs and preferences in real-time, ensuring a flexible and responsive distribution process.

+A Dynamic Service Content Aggregator (DSCA) refers to a platform or system that actively collects, organizes, and distributes a wide range of service-oriented content to users or clients.
+The term "dynamic" suggests that the aggregator is responsive and adaptable, capable of adjusting its content collection and distribution based on changing user needs and preferences.
+It focuses on aggregating and curating services, information, or media from various sources to provide a comprehensive and personalized experience.
+The DSCA aims to enhance user engagement by delivering timely, relevant, and diverse content through its platform or channels.

 ## Whats in the box?